Purpose

 • Where a person with a disability is accompanied by a support person, both the person with the disability and the support person are provided equal access to our goods and services;

-• Notice is provided to the public of any temporary or other disruptions to facilities or services usually used by persons with disabilities, including information about the reason for and expected length of the disruption and a description of any alternative facilities and/or services that are available.
+• The public is provided with notice of any temporary or other disruptions to facilities or services usually used by persons with disabilities, including information about the reason for and expected length of the disruption and a description of any available alternative facilities and/or services.

 Information and Communications Standard

 Denninger's is committed to meeting the communication needs of people with disabilities.
-We will consult with people with disabilities to determine their information and communication needs.
+We will consult with them to determine their information and communication needs.

 Denninger’s website and web content will conform to level AA of the World Wide Web Consortium’s Web Content Accessibility Guidelines.